hickmanw/jupyterhub/docs/source/reference/technical-overview.md

 - or any other public IP or domain pointing to your system.

-In their default configuration, the other services, the **Hub** and **Single-User Notebook Servers**, all communicate with each other on localhost only.
+In their default configuration, the other services, the **Hub** and **Single-User Servers**, all communicate with each other on localhost only.

 By default, starting JupyterHub will write two files to disk in the current